Sleep Schedule for 3 years 9 months old

 Frequently Asked Questions

-My 3 year 9 month old fights their nap every day, even when they seem tired.
+My 3 year and 9 month old is fighting their afternoon nap.
 What should I do?

-How does my 3 year 9 month old's nap affect their nighttime sleep, especially bedtime?
+How long should my 3 year and 9 month old's afternoon nap typically last?